adammaj1/Mandelbrot-Sets-Alternate-Parameter-Planes/README.md

 Compare
-* [changing the inversion offset for the lambda plane mandelbrot by https://www.youtube.com/channel/UCdOI0EQgdwiRbIafRkd8SHw](https://www.youtube.com/watch?v=Xob9xZ2dBIs).
+* [changing the inversion offset for the lambda plane mandelbrot by Max Million](https://www.youtube.com/watch?v=Xob9xZ2dBIs).
 Here m = k + 1/p where k is changing from 0 to 2